-Atlantic City is often considered to be a gambling Mecca, so it is no surprise that Microgaming have created a Blackjack game inspired by the sumptuous casinos of Atlantic City.
+Atlantic City is often considered a gambling Mecca, so it is no surprise that Microgaming has created a Blackjack game inspired by the great casinos of Atlantic City.

 As you would expect from this leading developer, the game features realistic graphics, ambient sounds and a user-friendly interface.

-In terms of actual gameplay, Atlantic City Blackjack is based on the rules of standard Las Vegas blackjack.
-However, this specific game features an 8-deck shoe which cards are dealt from with the added bonus of a late surrender rule.
-The aim of the game is to land a better hand than the dealer, by obtaining a total card value of 21, or as close to possible to this.
-At the start of each new round the shoe is shuffled and the cards are dealt, with players able to stand, hit, split, double down or buy insurance.
-The dealer is able to peek for blackjacks when showing ten-value cards or aces, with the dealer also being required to stand on values of 17 or higher.
-If a dealer lands a blackjack, they automatically expose the value and players lose their wager unless they also have naturals to push the dealer’s blackjack.
+In terms of actual gameplay, Atlantic City Blackjack is based on standard Las Vegas blackjack rules.
+However, this specific game features an 8-deck shoe which cards are dealt from with the bonus of a late surrender rule.
+The game aims to land a better hand than the dealer by obtaining a total card value of 21, or as close to this.
+At the start of each new round, the shoe is shuffled, and the cards are dealt, with players able to stand, hit, split, double down or buy insurance.
+The dealer can peek for blackjacks when showing ten-value cards or aces, with the dealer also must stand on values of 17 or higher.
+If a dealer lands a blackjack, they automatically expose the value, and players lose their wager unless they also have naturals to push the dealer’s blackjack.

-The gaming controls are designed to be as simple as possible, however, it is the visuals, the dealers and the ambient background music which bring Atlantic City Blackjack to life.
+The gaming controls are designed to be as simple as possible; however, the visuals, the dealers, and the ambient background music bring Atlantic City Blackjack to life.
 The design is based on a typical casino lounge style, with professional dealers narrating the game.
-The table includes a great level of detail with chips, cards and bet options easily accessible.
-The actual mechanics of the game are smooth, with cards gliding across the table with a crisp yet natural flow.
+The table includes an excellent level of detail with chips, cards and bet options easily accessible.
+The game’s actual mechanics are smooth, with cards gliding across the table with a crisp yet natural flow.

 Players who enjoy a fast-paced game will enjoy the Quick Deal feature, which can be combined with the Auto Re-bet feature.
-This enables players to place bets automatically so that they can sit back and enjoy the action.
+This enables players to place bets automatically to sit back and enjoy the action.

 The table accepts minimum bets of 1.00 and maximum bets of 200.00, with a possible pay-out of 3 to 2 for blackjacks and winning hands paying even money.
-If you choose to take out insurance, this reduces the standard pay-out down to 2 to 1.
+If you choose to take out insurance, the standard pay-out is reduced to 2 to 1.
 In theory, a long-term player following a basic strategy would have a return to player percentage of 99.65%.

 This game is a must-try for blackjack fans who enjoy rules such as late surrender, particularly as the game benefits from a low house edge.
-In fact, it is one of the lowest house edges any player will be able to find at any online casino.
-One thing is for sure, this game is certainly worthy of its name and we recommend that you add it to your list of online casino favourites.
+It is one of the lowest house edges any player will be able to find at any online casino.
+One thing is for sure, this game is certainly worthy of its name, and we recommend that you add it to your list of online casino favourites.